-Mathematics Optional is one of the Best Optional Subject in IAS, UPSC, IFS, IFoS, CSE-Civil Service Mains Examinations.
-It will give maximum scoring among rest of the Optionals in the IAS Mains Optional Exams.
+Mathematics Optional is one of the Best Optional Subjects in IAS, UPSC, IFS, IFoS, CSE-Civil Service Mains Examinations.
+It will give maximum scoring among the rest of the Optionals in the IAS Mains Optional Exams.

 (1) Linear Algebra: Vector spaces over R and C, linear dependence and independence, subspaces, bases, dimensions, Linear transformations, rank and nullity, a matrix of a linear transformation.
 Algebra of Matrices; Row and column reduction, Echelon form, congruence's and similarity; Rank of a matrix; Inverse of a matrix; Solution of a system of linear equations; Eigenvalues and eigenvectors, characteristic polynomial, Cayley-Hamilton theorem, Symmetric, skew-symmetric, Hermitian, skew-Hermitian, orthogonal and unitary matrices and their eigenvalues.

 (2) Calculus: Real numbers, functions of a real variable, limits, continuity, differentiability, mean-value theorem, Taylor's theorem with remainders, indeterminate forms, maxima and minima, asymptotes; Curve tracing; Functions of two or three variables; Limits, continuity, partial derivatives, maxima and minima, Lagrange's method of multipliers, Jacobian.
 Riemann's definition of definite integrals; Indefinite integrals; Infinite and improper integral; Double and triple integrals (evaluation techniques only); Areas, surface and volumes.